DerekYuntao/jekyll-clean-dark/_posts/2025-07-08-CAM-initial-interp.md

 layout: post
 title: "Interpolating CESM CAM initial condition data"
 date: 2025-07-08
-description: Interpolating CESM CAM initial data from one resolution to anothe
+description: Interpolating CESM CAM initial data from one resolution to another
 share: true
 tags:
  - CESM
 ---

-Using FORTRAN interpic_new tool
+Using FORTRAN interpic_new tool interpolating CESM CAM initial data from one resolution to another
 ## 1. Compiling interpic
 Go to directory ~/CESM/cesm2.1.5/components/cam/tools/ Change the following part and